How much is a round trip haulout?

 The NPDES (National Pollutant Discharge Elimination System) fee is a $2.00 per foot fee assessed on all vessels that haulout and receive a pressure wash.
 Funds collected help defray a percentage of the infrastructure, permitting and administration costs that Seaview Boatyard incurs annually in order to remain compliant with environmental regulations and to ensure that Puget Sound waterways are safeguarded for future generations.

-Why can’t I prep my own bottom?
+Why can’t I PERFORM my own bottom wORK?

 As a result of this policy change and other efforts, we received the AWB Excellence Award and have since achieved Clean Boating Foundation Leadership status.
 Seaview Boatyard is committed to being a “Green Boatyard”; our efforts and the cooperation of our customers are making a positive impact on water quality in the Puget Sound Area.
-And although you can’t prep your own bottom, you are welcome to supply and apply your own bottom paint.

 Can I live aboard while my boat is in the yard?